-NCGA kicks off the tenth season of Field Notes in a new blog format.
+NCGA's tenth season of Field Notes is in a new blog format.
 Check back for quick looks into what real farmers see in terms of crop progress and gain insight into how the crop of 2020 is doing from firsthand sources.

 Apr 27, 2020Field Notes Minnesota and Ohio